 The Lowdown on Labor Laws and Minors

 As a small business owner, you rely on your team of employees to help you keep things up and running.
-And hiring young adults can be a smart choice.
+And hiring teenagers can be a smart choice.
 With their fresh perspective, creativity and willingness to learn, they’ll likely bring a level of vibrancy to your workplace that customers and clients will love.

 But remember, hiring minors comes with its own set of rules and regulations.
 Here are some of the basics to get you thinking before you say “you’re hired!”

 Study Up on Federal and Local Labor Laws

 Please note that agricultural jobs, family businesses and a couple other professions have different requirements.
 We’ll touch on those later, for now, let’s leave those businesses out of the equation.

 Although there are some federal laws that apply across the country, most rules vary from state to state.
 So it’s important to understand your state’s rules for hiring minors — this includes regulations on hours, pay, nature of work, etc. If you find a situation where the laws overlap and you’re confused, the law which is more protective of the minor applies.

 Federal laws do not require minors to have work permits or papers, but you may find that your state requires this documentation.
 In this situation, the state rules apply because it is more protective of the minor.
 Similarly, federal laws do not restrict the number of hours a minor between the ages of 16 and 18 can work.
 But you may find that your state does have limitations on minors between the ages of 16 and 18.
 If this is the case, then the state’s restrictions are the ones to follow because they’re more restrictive and provide more protection to your teen workers.